Rumble Inc. (NASDAQ:RUM) Director Robert Arsov Sells 27,500 Shares

-Rumble Inc. (NASDAQ:RUM – Get Free Report) Director Robert Arsov sold 27,500 shares of the company’s stock in a transaction dated Monday, July 1st.
-The stock was sold at an average price of $5.61, for a total transaction of $154,275.00.
-Following the completion of the sale, the director now owns 15,049,837 shares in the company, valued at approximately $84,429,585.57.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Rumble Inc. (NASDAQ:RUM – Get Free Report) Director Robert Arsov sold 27,500 shares of the firm’s stock in a transaction dated Friday, July 5th.
+The stock was sold at an average price of $5.59, for a total value of $153,725.00.
+Following the transaction, the director now owns 14,967,337 shares in the company, valued at approximately $83,667,413.83.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.

 Robert Arsov also recently made the following trade(s):